anav5704/anav.dev/src/content/blogs/how-to-use-prisma-for-data-modeling-and-drizzle-for-queries-in-next-js-with-neon-postgresql.md

 npm install prisma --save-dev
 ```

-The following command will create a `Prisma` directory that contains a `prisma.schema` file.
+The following command will create a `prisma` directory that contains a `schema.prisma` file.
 It will hold our database connection and data models.

 ```bash
 npx prisma init
 ```

-Now we are going to connect prisma to our database.
+Now we are going to connect Prisma to our database.
 Add the following to the top of your file:

 ```prisma
 datasource db {